ted-ncg/labs/05-spring-mvc-rest.md

 1. Set its ID to the `accountId` (the ID that came in from the `@PathVariable`)

-1. Set the `balance` to a random amount
+1. Set the `balance` to a hard-coded amount

 1. Return this new account object